medavox/Skeleton-Bones/README.md

 # Caveats, Limitations and Notes
 </div>

-**BEWARE** In order for the skeleton and bone drawables to be properly generated, there **must** be some pre-determined minimum set dimensions **(Width and Height)** for the none ignored children.
-This is needed in order to know how to visually build the bone representations of said children views.
+**BEWARE** In order for the skeleton and bone drawables to be properly generated, there **must** be some pre-determined minimum set dimensions **(Width and Height)** for the non-ignored children.
+This is needed in order to know how to visually build the bone representations of said child views.

 Setting dimensions using the **`android:minWidth`** and/or the **`android:minHeight`** should suffice.
-Otherwise if the minWidth and/or minHeight are set using the skeleton binding properties  **`app:skeletonBoneMinWidth`** and **`app:skeletonBoneMinHeight`**, the dimensions will then be applied to the view and restored once the loading state is set to false.
+Otherwise if the `minWidth` and/or `minHeight` are set using the skeleton binding properties  **`app:skeletonBoneMinWidth`** and **`app:skeletonBoneMinHeight`**, the dimensions will then be applied to the view and restored once the loading state is set to false.
 (The content has loaded).
-Additionally restoring the bounds of the view once the content was loaded can be done using layout animations in order to provide a smoother user experience.
+Additionally, restoring the bounds of the view once the content was loaded can be done using layout animations in order to provide a smoother user experience.
 This is optional and can be done by setting this to true **`skeletonAnimateRestoredBounds`**.

 When the state of a bone is true (Loading) and if the **`skeletonBoneToggleView`** is set to true, the view which the bone represents is hidden.
 When this is the case, if the owner view of the bone has an elevation, fake shadows are generated under the bone.
 This is done to preserve the look and feel.